Hyperparticle/one-pixel-attack-keras/README.md

 ## Getting Started

+Just want to read?
+[View the tutorial notebook on GitHub](one-pixel-attack.ipynb).

-A dedicated GPU suitable for running with Keras is recommended to run the tutorial.
-Alternatively, you can [view the tutorial notebook on GitHub](one-pixel-attack.ipynb).
+To run the code in the tutorial, a dedicated GPU suitable for running with Keras (`tensorflow-gpu`) is recommended.

 1. Install the python packages in requirements.txt if you don't have them already.